linhbngo/Distributed-and-Cluster-Computing/README.md

 "I worked on this assignment with **give the names of the people you worked with**.
 My role in completing the assignment was **provide description of all your contributions**, while **provide names of other collaborators** role in completing the assignment was **provide a description of their contributions**.
 We consulted related material that can be found at **cite any other materials not provided as course materials.**"

-Any assignment that does not include a collaboration statement will not receive a grade until the statement is provided.
+Any assignment that does not include a collaboration statement is assumed to be done individually using only course materials.

 ## Disability Accommodations